 6. Hummingbirds eat much more than just nectar

 While hummingbirds are known for their love of sweet nectar, they don’t get all their nutrition from nectar alone.
-Hummers also eat a wide variety of small flying insects and gnats to get proper protein and different nutrients in their diet.
+Hummingbirds also eat a wide variety of small flying insects and gnats to get proper protein and different nutrients in their diet.
 They may also sip at woodpecker holes or broken fruits, will pluck spiders from webs, and even eat a small amount of pollen, ashes, and grit.

 See also: 6 Ways to Help Hummingbirds Stay Healthy